Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

-The dynamics of magnetic systems under applied external electric pulses is qualitatively different and richer compared to the dynamics under magnetic pulses alone.
-The applied laser pulse influences the magnetization dynamics via the spin-orbit interaction.
+The dynamics of magnetic systems under external electric pulses is qualitatively different and richer compared to the dynamics under magnetic pulses alone.
+In the first place, the electric pulse influences the magnetization dynamics via the spin-orbit interaction.
 The spin-orbit, in fact, provides a possible conversion mechanism between orbital and spin degrees of freedom.
 At the same time, the electric pulse excites the orbital degrees of freedom of the magnetic system and causes a charge imbalance that can induce a modification of the spin degrees of freedom.
-These effects have been observed experimentally \cite{PhysRevLett.76.4250,PhysRevLett.85.844,RevModPhys.82.2731} and numerically simulated using \ac{TDDFT} in the case of ferromagnetic metals and magnetic clusters \cite{PhysRevB.94.014423,PhysRevB.96.054411,PhysRevB.95.024412,Krieger_2017,PhysRevB.105.134425,Krieger_2015}.
-Ultrafast spin dynamics in semiconductors have been studied with first-principles density-matrix dynamics including applied pump pulses, electron-phonon, electron-electron interactions with spin-orbit couplings~\cite{Xu2021-eo,Xu2024-cb,Li2024-lu,Xu2024-lw}.
+These effects have been observed experimentally \cite{PhysRevLett.76.4250, PhysRevLett.85.844, RevModPhys.82.2731} and numerically simulated using \ac{TDDFT} in the case of ferromagnetic metals and magnetic clusters \cite{PhysRevB.94.014423, PhysRevB.96.054411, PhysRevB.95.024412, Krieger_2017, PhysRevB.105.134425, Krieger_2015}.
+On the other hand, ultrafast spin dynamics in semiconductors has been studied with first-principles density-matrix dynamics including applied pump pulses, electron-phonon, electron-electron interactions with spin-orbit couplings~\cite{Xu2021-eo,Xu2024-cb,Li2024-lu,Xu2024-lw}.